SecretSighter/Galgantti/README.md

+# Galgantti
-# This project is meant to be an online agile and project management tool.
+This project is meant to be an online agile and project management tool.